Kale Smoothie

 My Kale Smoothie is So Good!

 My husband swears he hates kale.
 If he sees a green smoothie, his first question is always, “Does this have kale in it?”
 If the answer is yes, he’s out.
 But if it’s spinach green smoothie?
 No problem.
-So when I made this kale smoothie, I had him—and anyone else who’s skeptical about kale—in mind.
+So when I made this kale smoothie, I had him and anyone else who’s skeptical about kale in mind.

 I always see kale in smoothies at those fancy smoothie cafes, and somehow, they make it work without that bitter, earthy taste.
 I wanted to figure out how to do the same at home.
 So, I took inspiration from one I tried recently and blended up kale with ginger, green apple, coconut milk, and banana.
 The ginger adds warmth and a little spice, the apple gives it a tart contrast, and the coconut milk and banana smooth everything out with a little sweetness.

 The verdict?
 He side-eyed the green color but took a sip… and loved it.
 He couldn’t taste the kale at all, and the combo of flavors totally won him over.
-If you’re on the fence about kale, give this one a shot—I think you’ll be surprised.
+If you’re on the fence about kale, give this one a shot.
+I think you’ll be surprised.
 And if you’re a fellow kale skeptic, I need to hear what you think!

 Ingredients for recipe: apple, milk, banana, kale, and ginger.

-How to Make My Kale Smoothie
+How to Make Kale Smoothies

 Kale, frozen banana, coconut milk, apple, and ginger in a blender.